HaiyanKong/haiyankong.github.io/README.md

 # [This is Haiyan Kong's personal website.](https://haiyankong.github.io/)

 Based on the [tuturial](https://hongtaoh.com/cn/2021/03/02/personal-website-tutorial/) writen by [Hongtao Hao](https://github.com/hongtaoh) and the [Hugo](https://gohugo.io) theme [hugo-ht](https://github.com/hongtaoh/hugo-ht).

+It is just a test website, and you can visit this [website](https://haiyankong.tk) that I am constantly updating.